antonio-marasescu-duran/msg-cs2024-problem-java/README.md

 ## Business Preconditions

 - You cannot perform the transfer functionality between the following types of accounts:
   - Savings Accounts => Checking Accounts
   - Savings Accounts => Savings Accounts
-- A transaction final amount must be in the same currency as the target account (consider currency conversion).
+- A transaction final amount must be in the same currency as the target account (consider currency conversion both for accounts and for the value transferred).
 - The result of a transaction or withdrawal must not lead to negative account balance
 - The result of a withdrawal must be visible as a transaction
+- A Checking account transaction / withdrawal operation should verify that it does not go above its daily limits
+- A Checking account transaction / withdrawal operation cannot be performed on an expired card

 ## Problem Statement
 - Make sure the `Business Preconditions` are met